 Departs: July 30th, 2020 Tour Dates & Pricing

 Explore Quebec, New Brunswick, Prince Edward Island, and Nova Scotia with one night on VIA Rail’s The Ocean passenger train.
-Tour Montreal and Quebec City with plenty of time to explore their historic downtowns.
-Take a VIA Rail passenger train eastward overnight in first class Sleeper Plus cars and cross into Prince Edward Island the following day.
+Tour Montreal and Quebec City with time to explore their historic districts.
+Take a VIA Rail passenger train eastward overnight in first class Sleeper Plus cars and arrive at Prince Edward Island the following day.
 Enjoy a live performance of Anne of Green Gables – The Musical™ and travel along The Cabot Trail, one of North America’s most scenic roadways.
 Tour Halifax, the capital of Nova Scotia, and explore Peggy’s Cove, a fishing village known for its iconic lighthouses and views of the Atlantic Coast.

 Share this Trip: